EasyAs12345/test_repo/README.md

 # test_repo
-This is a test repo to try out and test Github features
+This is a test repo to try out and test Github features.
+This is being completed as part of Coursera's IBM Data Science Specialization.

 ## file edit